ligato/docs/docs/plugins/vpp-plugins.md

 A single ACL rule can cover multiple protocol-based rules.
 The MAC-IP match (MACIP rule) defines IP address + mask and MAC address + mask as filtering rules.
 Note that the IP rules and MACIP rules cannot be combined in the same ACL.

+---

 **ACL Configuration Examples**

 **KV Data Store**

-Put the ACL configuration data into an etcd data store using the [ACL key][key-reference]
+Put the ACL configuration data into an etcd data store using the [VPP ACL key][vpp-key-reference].

 Example configuration:
 ```json